+Decision (cleanup): Other than aspects marked for revisit, the proposal was agreed.

 JVET-V0064 AHG9: On the MAI, DRI, and ACI SEI messages and their interactions with the SDI SEI message [Y.-K. Wang, Y. Wang, L. Zhang (Bytedance)]

+This contribution was discussed in sesssion 9 at 1335 on Thursday 22 April (chaired by GJS).